danieluxury88/danieluxury88/README.md

 - Creating a Symfony portfolio (and personal management tool) to apply remote jobs. <a href="https://www.danieluxury.tech" target="_blank">Danieluxury.tech</a>
 - Creating a WP portfolio using Timber to apply for remote jobs. <a href="https://www.danieluxury.com" target="_blank">Danieluxury.com</a>

 # Projects Backlog
-- Ponciano Organizado Android Game
+- Ponciano Organizado Android Game.
-- Teach to associate ideas (Homework:   1) Computer Science is solving problems.
+- Teach to associate ideas :
+    1) Computer Science is solving problems.
     2) Associate knowledge and ideas to create wisdom.
     3) Give weight to ideas.
-                                        4) Interactive game.)
+    4) Interactive game.

 - Create Bilingual webpages and GitHub profile.